-Payment is when I obtain reimbursement from your mental health care.
-The clearest example of this parameter is filing insurance on your behalf to help pay for some of the costs of the mental health services provided you.
+Payment is when I obtain reimbursement for your mental health care.
+The clearest example of this parameter is filing insurance on your behalf to help pay for some of the costs of the mental health services provided for you.

 Health care operations are activities related to the performance of my practice such as quality assurance.
-In mental health care, the best example of health care operations is when utilization review occurs, a process in which your insurance company reviews our work together to see if your care is "really medically necessary."
+In mental health care, the best example of health care operations is when utilization review occurs, a process in which your insurance company reviews our work together, to see if your care is "really medically necessary."

-The use of your protected health information refers to activities my office conducts for filing your claims, scheduling appointments, keeping records and other tasks within my office related to your care.
-Disclosures refer to activities you authorize which occur outside my office such as sending of your protected health information to other parties (i.e. your primary care physician, the school your children attends.)
+The use of your PHI refers to activities my office conducts for filing your claims, scheduling appointments, keeping records, and other tasks within my office related to your care.
+Disclosures refer to activities you authorize which occur outside my office, such as sending of your PHI to other parties (i.e., your primary care physician, the school your children attend, etc.).